GEG-ETHZ/PSGeothermieAargau/docs/source/Tutorials/05_POC-MC_rejection.rst

   1, & \text{if } p(x_{t-1}) = 0 \end{cases}

 A different approach would be to assess the missfit (as RMS error) of each realisation.

 .. math::
   \alpha(x_{t-1},z) = \begin{cases} exp\big(-\frac{S(z) - S(x_{t-1}) }{u_T}\big), & \text{if } S(z) > S(x_{t-1})\\
   1, & \text{otherwise }  \end{cases}

 We will use the second approach for now.
-As discretization error, we take a value from Elison(2015), $u_{T-discr} = 0.7$ K, an estimate of error.
+As discretization error, we take a value from Elison(2015), :math:`u_{T-discr} = 0.7` K, an estimate of error.
 This error should be estimated to best knowledge.

 Using Gauss error propagation, we assess a potential error for the realisations.

 .. math::
 u_T = \sqrt{\big(\frac{\partial T}{\partial x_1}u_1 \big)^2 + ... + \big(\frac{\partial T}{\partial x_n}u_n \big)^2}

 ..
-GENERATED FROM PYTHON SOURCE LINES 53-64
+GENERATED FROM PYTHON SOURCE LINES 55-66

 Literature sources for log-errors:
 ----------------------------------